goldkeyadmin/454859ac-d562-4326-b57f-61dd558462b7/README.md

 Once build execute the docker container as follows.
 `docker run sequence-finder "9 1 2 3 4 5 1"`

+## Running the program from CLI

+cd to the `app` folder;
+run `dotnet run "1 2 3"`

 ## Testing

-run `dotnet test` in the root directory
+run `dotnet test` in the root directory.
+Note code coverage will be run automatically using coverlet.

 ## Detailed Analysis